LeeRitholtz/SproSim/README.md

 - **Extraction Kinetics**: Temperature-dependent extraction with saturation effects
 - **Particle Interactions**: Drag forces and bed compaction modeling
 - **Real-time Simulation**: Time-stepped physics solver for dynamic brewing analysis
+- **ParaView Visualization**: Export simulation data for 3D visualization and analysis

 ## Requirements

 - CMake 3.20 or higher
 - C++20 compatible compiler (GCC 10+, Clang 12+, or MSVC 2019+)
 - Catch2 v3 (for testing) - will be automatically found or can be installed via package manager
+- ParaView (optional, for visualization) - download from https://www.paraview.org/

 ### Installing Dependencies